 Code Layouts and Formatting Salesforce

-Some of features Code Layouts and Formatting in Salesforce you need to keep in mind when you are coding:
+Some of the features of Code Layouts and Formatting in Salesforce you need to keep in mind when you are coding:

 1. Code Indentation

 Use four spaces per indentation level.
-Usually we use [Tab] key to indent, but most editors can be configured to insert spaces instead of actual tab characters.
-Each level of code should begin 1 tab stop further in than the level above.
+Usually, we use the [Tab] key to indent, but most editors can be configured to insert spaces instead of actual tab characters.
+Each code level should begin 1 tab stop further in than the above level.

 if( age > 24){